gabriellegao/data-engineering-zoomcamp/04_analytics_engineering/README.md

 dbt (data build tool) is designed to tranform raw data to ready-to-use data using SQL. dbt also provides functionalities, like deployment (version control and CI/CD), test and document, and development

 ### Materializations
-1. Ephemeral
-   It's a temporary view and only exist during a single dbt run
+- Ephemeral: It's a temporary view and only exist during a single dbt run

-2. View
-   View is a query-based table built on the top of the real table
+- View: View is a query-based table built on the top of the real table

-3. Table
-   Table is physical representation of data that are created and stored in the database
+- Table: Table is physical representation of data that are created and stored in the database

-4. Incremental
-   Incremental materialization decribe a process of incrementally loading new data to the existing table without dropping the whole table and recreate it again.
+- Incremental: Incremental materialization decribe a process of incrementally loading new data to the existing table without dropping the whole table and recreate it again.

 ### Macro
 Macro is a function acted like def function in python